MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/practice-data-analysis-methods.md

 ---
-title: 'Tutorial: Explore common use cases'
+title: 'Tutorial: Learn common methods for data analysis'
 description: This tutorial explores common use cases for the Kusto Query Language. ms.topic: tutorial ms.date: 01/18/2023
 ---

-# Tutorial: Explore common use cases
+# Tutorial: Practice data analysis methods

 In this tutorial, you'll learn how to: